Maryland Criminal Abuse Lawyer

 First degree child abuse occurs when a parent or guardian of a child abuses the child in a manner that results in the death of the child or causes severe physical injury to the child.
 A “child” is any person under the age of 18 years old.
 “Severe physical injury” includes brain damage, cranial bleeding, starvation, disfigurement, impairment or failure of any bodily member or organ, or any injury that carries a substantial risk that the child will die as a result.
 First degree child abuse is a felony, punishable by up to 25 years of imprisonment.
 If the child dies from his or her injuries, the maximum sentence is increased to 30 years.

 Second degree child abuse occurs when the child is abused by a household member or family member other than a parent or guardian, or when a parent or guardian causes a non-severe physical injury.
 The term “household member” includes persons who have a regular presence in the child’s household.
 The person need not live in the child’s household.
 The term “family member” includes anyone related to the child by blood, adoption, or marriage.
 Second degree child abuse is also a felony, punishable by up to fifteen years of imprisonment.
 For a second or subsequent offense, the maximum penalty is increased to 25 years.
+Working with a Maryland criminal abuse attorney is vital to minimize the impacts of charges of this nature.

 Sexual Abuse of a Minor